- Email: [email protected]

 Evan R Chesler is Cravath, Swaine & Moore LLP’s chair.
 One of the most highly regarded litigators in the United States, Mr Chesler has extensive experience handling trials, arbitrations and appeals in a wide variety of matters, including intellectual property, for clients in virtually every industry.
 He has achieved numerous successes for major pharmaceutical and technology companies in ‘bet-the-brand’ litigation over valuable patent rights.

-Mr Chesler received an AB in history from New York University, an MA in Russian area studies from Hunter College and a JD from New York University School of Law.
+Mr Chesler received an AB in history from New York University, an MA in Russian area studies from Hunter College and a JD from the New York University School of Law.
 He previously served as the firm’s head of litigation, deputy presiding partner and presiding partner.